jaketmp/matlab-quicklook/README.markdown

-# A quicklook generator for Mac OS X
+# MATLAB quicklook and spotlight plugins for Mac OS X

+Plugins to improve the interaction of MATLAB and Mac OS X.
+These plugins require Mac OS X 10.6 (Snow Leopard) or later.

+### matlab.quicklook
-Previews the variables stored within MATLABs '.mat' workspace files.
+Previews the variables stored within MATLABs *.mat* workspace files.

+Install the plugin in `/Library/QuickLook`.

+### matlab.mdimporter
+Allows Spotlight to search *.mat* files for variable names, additionally the contents of any text variable named *Notes* shall also be indexed.

+Install the plugin in `/Library/Spotlight`.

+## Project notes

 This code requires the MATLAB 'libmat.dylib', and all dependent libraries.
 As the current release of MATLAB only ships with 64 bit versions of these libraries, it only builds an x86_64 product.